You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 Copy Mode

-Copy mode lets you scroll through terminal history and copy text.
+Copy mode lets you scroll through terminal history and copy text within tmux.

 Entering Copy Mode